Stapo/Lite-DayZ-Private-Server/README.md

 Installation
 ------------

- NOTE: Steps with a **O** infront of them are optional.
+ NOTE: Steps with a **X** infront of them are optional.

  1. Create a new database (call it whatever you want e.g. dayz)
- 2. **O** Create a new user by running this query (Note: The "ROOTPASSWORD" is the password you set for the root user when you installed mysql server)
+ 2. **X** Create a new user by running this query (Note: The "ROOTPASSWORD" is the password you set for the root user when you installed mysql server)

 		create user 'YOURDATABASENAME'@'localhost' identified by 'ROOTPASSWORD';
 		grant all privileges on YOURDATABASENAME.* to 'YOURDATABASENAME'@'localhost';

- 1. Extract all the contents in this repo into your Arma 2 Combined Operations directory.
+ 3. Extract all the contents in this repo into your Arma 2 Combined Operations directory.
- 2. Execute `Server_Setup.bat`
+ 4. Execute `Server_Setup.bat`
- 3. Enter your MySQL login information (Note: Default user is root)
+ 5. Enter your MySQL login information (Note: Default user is root)
- 4. Enter the **Mod Code** for the mod you would like to use.
+ 6. Enter the **Mod Code** for the mod you would like to use.
- 5. Enter the **Extra Code** for the extras you would like to use.
+ 7. Enter the **Extra Code** for the extras you would like to use.
- 6. Configure your hive settings (username, password, database and timzones) by editing Config_`<Mod Name>`/`HiveEXT.ini`
+ 8. Configure your hive settings (username, password, database, time and date) by editing Config_`<Mod Name>`/`HiveEXT.ini`
- 7. Configure all the settings of your server by editing Config_`<Mod Name>`/`ServerSettings.cfg`
+ 9. Configure all the settings of your server by editing Config_`<Mod Name>`/`ServerSettings.cfg`
- 8. **O** Configure your Rcon password/max ping by editing Config_`<Mod Name>`/`BEServer.cfg`
+ 10. **X** Configure your Rcon password/max ping by editing Config_`<Mod Name>`/`BEServer.cfg`
- 9. Execute `Start Server.bat`
+ 11. Execute `Start Server.bat`
- 10. Enter your MySQL login information again.
-(Note: if you use FireDeamon for starting your server, i adivise you make another batch file to start the server using [this example] (LINK TO BATCH).)
+ 12. Enter your MySQL login information again.
+(Note: if you use FireDeamon for starting your server, i adivise you make another batch file to start the server using [this example] (https://github.com/Stapo/Lite-Repo/raw/master/Example_Start_Server.bat).)
- 11. Wait for the ArmA II Server Console to appear.
+ 13. Wait for the ArmA II Server Console to appear.
- 12. Go and join your server!
+ 14. Go and join your server!

 Mod Codes
 ---------